H3rby7/cloudlab-k8s-ee-sched-functions/README.md

 ## Loader

-This *multi-thread* internal function sequentially load the CPU, the memory, the disk and then sleep for a bit.
+This *multi-thread* internal function sequentially load the CPU, the memory and the disk.
 Finally, it returns a string whose length is a sample of an exp neg random variable with mean `mean_response_size` kBytes.

 The CPU stress is performed (if `run`=true) by running `thread_pool_size` parallel jobs.
 Each job computes `D` decimal points of pi, where `D` is a random integer in `range_complexity` (e.g. 50,100).
 The computation is repeated sequentially `trials` times per job.